Disinfecting Power of Methylene Blue: How It Kills Harmful Pathogens

 Additionally, these novel drug delivery systems enable better control over PDT parameters such as light intensity and duration, ensuring optimal outcomes for each patient’s unique needs.

-As you continue exploring ways in which methylene blue can be employed in medicine, remember that safety and environmental considerations must always be taken into account when developing new or applications for this versatile compound.
+As you continue exploring ways in which methylene blue can be employed in medicine, remember that safety and environmental considerations must always be taken into account when developing new therapies or applications for this versatile compound.

 Safety and Environmental Considerations